John Bruce Medaris: Army ballistic missile command

 Medaris became head of the Army Ordnance Missile Command on 31 March 1958, with full authority over the ABMA, White Sands Missile Range, Jet Propulsion Laboratory, and the Army Missile Firing Laboratory at Cape Canaveral, and responsibility for all Army programs in missiles and space.
 During 1958 and 1959 the latter including more Explorer satellites and a series of Pioneer lunar probes.
-In May 1961 a Mercury Redstone rocket launched the first astronaut Alan Shepherd on his suborbital flight.
+In May 1961 a Mercury Redstone rocket launched the first astronaut Alan Shepard on his suborbital flight.
 As early as December 1957 von Braun had drafted – and Medaris promoted – a space program that called for a soft lunar landing by 1960, a two-man satellite by 1962, Saturn rockets capable of boosting ten tons into orbit by 1963, an orbiting space station by 1965, a three-man expedition to the moon by 1967, and a permanent crewed lunar base by 1971.
 That inspired an even more elaborate Army plan called Project Horizon in June 1959.

 Medaris testified before Congress, in public appearances, and through the military chain of command.
 He advocated tirelessly in favor of keeping the ABMA team intact within a single, unified military and civilian space program so as to minimize redundancy, bureaucracy, and waste.
 The Eisenhower administration chose instead to divide the space program between military and civilian agencies and among the armed services restricting the Army to short-range rockets.

 In July 1958 Congress created a new agency, the National Aeronautics and Space Administration, and gave it responsibility for all scientific programs and non-military launch vehicles.
 The Jet Propulsion Laboratory was transferred to NASA in December 1958, and the German rocket team in 1960, which became NASA's George C. Marshall Space Flight Center.

 The Army offered Medaris a promotion to three-star general and a desk job in the Pentagon.
 Instead, he retired from the Army on 31 January 1960 and wrote a memoir called Countdown for Decision.